 Present your research in less than 5 minutes and get feedback from scholars from your field of study!
 You can give a general overview of your research, or you could talk around an academic poster or a PowerPoint presentation: it is entirely up to you!
 This is a great opportunity to practice pitching a new project (PhD, postdoc…), or to test a specific argument of your research.

-To take part, please fill in the form below and send it to email@example.com, before 8 May 2018.
+To take part, please fill in the form below and send it to firstname.lastname@example.org; submissions are open until 1 May 2019.
 Informal enquiries are also very welcome.